dekrus/Fallout2MechanicsMiniRework/README.md

 **(Requires "SpeedInterfaceCounterAnims = 2" and "AllowUnsafeScripting = 1 or 2") in ddraw.ini)**
 Replaces instant stimpak healing with healing over time.

-- Using a stimpack increases "healing rate" for 3 rounds.
+- Using a Stimpack increases "healing rate" for 3 rounds.
 To start healing, the "healing rate" must be greater than 5.
 - Super Stimpak instantly restores up to 60 hp, while temporarily reducing the "healing rate" based on the actual HP restored.
 Also Super Stimpak can heals broken limbs(if enabled in ini file).
+- Fast Metabolism (trait) enhances the effect of Stimpaks and Super Stimpaks;
 - Some monsters have passive health regeneration: wanamingos/centaurs(if enabled in ini file).
 - Fire and Plasma damage temporarily reduces the target's regeneration rate and may even stop it completely.
 - Added a new bonus perk "Regeneration", which is automatically added if the player's base "healing rate" is greater than 5.
 This perk adds a "healing rate" based chance to heal crippled limbs when HP is restored.